What is arbitration?

 Who can be an Arbitrator?

 The Arbitrator can be anyone the parties select.
-Usually the parties, with the help of their attorneys, select an Arbitrator whom they deem to be a fair and experienced person with a background in family law and experience and training in the arbitration process.
+Usually the parties select an Arbitrator whom they deem to be a fair and experienced person.
+The parties should be guided by their attorneys to select an Arbitrator with a background in family law and experience in the arbitration process.
 The American Academy of Matrimonial Lawyers (AAML) specifically trains professionals to conduct divorce arbitration as Arbitrators.
 Ms. Cores is an AAML Certified Arbitrator.

 What is the difference between arbitration and mediation?